dcronqvist/advent-2020/README.md

 - **Day 2**: Today's problems were a little bit tougher than yesterdays, but not terribly bad.
 I unfortunately turned in a couple of wrong answers which meant I had to wait to be able to submit my correct answer.
 Took me 14 minutes to get both stars.

 - **Day 3**: A good day today!
 Kinda interesting and made a quite simple algorithm.

+- **Day 4**: Today's problem was a bit tricky.
+Involved a bit of nasty if statements from my part.
+But got there in the end!

+- **Day 5**: Day 5 was a fun problem!
+Involved some math and logic and that's always nice!